plausible/docs/docs/file-downloads-tracking.md

 * Devices (screen size, browser, OS) that click on file download

 Click on a particular file URL to filter the dashboard by those clicks only and get the full overview of that specific file.

+Want to group file downloads by the domain name or any other keyword?
+In the "**Filter**" button in the top right of your dashboard, choose "**Property**".
+Then select "**url**" (this includes all the file download URLs we have recorded) and use the "**contains**" option.
+Add whatever domain or keyword you want to group the file downloads by and click on the "**Apply Filter**" button.

 ## Which file types are tracked?